We are delighted to make our first announcements for International Women's Day 2026

 Her lifework is not just showcases of skill and technique but profound explorations of the whirling dance's spiritual essence.
 Prepare to be transported into a realm where dance becomes a language that speaks to the spirit, a meditation that resonates with the soul, and a healing force that transcends the boundaries of time and culture.

 Professor Katherine Schofield is the Head of the Department of Music at King's College London, and a historian of Mughal India and the paracolonial Indian Ocean focussing on music and the arts.
-Since Kabul fell to the Taliban in August 2021 I've also become an advocate for Afghanistan's professional & hereditary musicians to be recognised as "members of a particular social group with a well-founded fear of persecution" under international refugee conventions.
-My third book, "Music and Musicians in Late Mughal India: Histories of the Ephemeral, 1748–1858" (2024) is now out in paperback with Cambridge University Press, and I’ve recently begun to branch out into documentary film.
-I’m sought after as a public speaker, and as a consultant on historical Indian instruments, soundscapes, manuscripts & paintings by art dealers & major collections around the world, as well as lending my expertise to TV & film script writers and radio broadcasters.
+Since Kabul fell to the Taliban in August 2021 Katherine has also become an advocate for Afghanistan's professional & hereditary musicians to be recognised as "members of a particular social group with a well-founded fear of persecution" under international refugee conventions.
+Katherine's third book, "Music and Musicians in Late Mughal India: Histories of the Ephemeral, 1748–1858" (2024) is now out in paperback with Cambridge University Press, and Iwork has recently begun on a documentary film.
+Katherine is highly sought after as a public speaker, and as a consultant on historical Indian instruments, soundscapes, manuscripts & paintings by art dealers & major collections around the world, as well as lending her expertise to TV & film script writers and radio broadcasters.

 Composer Sadie Harrison who scored the ballet was instrumental in getting Alina Gawhary out of danger to Belfast to begin a scholarship in fine arts at Ulster University.